 Even when you know to expect it, getting served with paternity paperwork can be jarring, and it is understandable that you will feel unsure and anxious about how to proceed.
 Here at Family Court Direct, we have decades of experience helping our clients respond to family court paperwork.
 Our helpful and knowledgeable staff can quickly and easily help you fill out all your paperwork so that you can leave your worries behind and focus on getting the best outcome possible for you and your children.

 Forms and Deadlines

 When you receive your Summons or other court paperwork, it is important to review all the documents and note any deadlines.
 Make a special note of due dates, court hearing dates, and requests for affidavits or supporting paperwork.
 You should receive blank copies of the court documents you are expected to file.
-Once you have file your response, the next step will be a review by the presiding judge in your case.
+Once you have filed your response, the next step will be a review by the presiding judge in your case.
 If both parties are in agreement, you may not be required to appear in court and instead can simply comply with the default judgment rendered in your case.
-If you cannot come to an agreement with the other parent, and then you will most likely be required to attend a court hearing so that the judge may hear from both sides before rendering a final verdict.
+If you cannot come to an agreement with the other parent, then you will most likely be required to attend a court hearing so that the judge may hear from both sides before rendering a final verdict.

 Agreeing or Contesting

 When both parties are able to come to an agreement regarding child custody, visitation, and support, the court can enter summary judgment and final orders.